uOttawaSESA/sesa-website/README.md

-# uOttawa Software Engineering Student Association (SESA)
+# uOttawa Software Engineering Student's Association (SESA)

 This is the repository for the main SESA website.